 It has never been more exciting, or urgent, time to be a biodiversity scientist.

-This rapidly expanding field of biodiversity science will transform our understanding of biodiversity by determining:
+The advances in biodiversity science will transform our understanding of biodiversity by determining:

 where biodiversity is concentrated - hotspots of species and genetic endemism;